Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Introduction

 \section{Introduction}

-Recent years have seen remarkable progress in AI agents for software engineering and scientific discovery, particularly in drug discovery and materials science.
+Recent years have seen rapid progress in AI agents for software engineering and scientific discovery, particularly in drug discovery and materials science.
 However, applying these general-purpose agents to commercial search ranking remains largely overlooked.
-While tech giants employ vast teams to manually balance personalization with business objectives, the community has yet to seriously consider automating the process—mirroring a broader scientific skepticism regarding AI’s utility in guiding research~\cite{gottweis2025towards}.
+While tech giants employ vast teams to manually balance personalization with business objectives, the community has yet to seriously consider using AI agents to assist this process, mirroring broader scientific skepticism about AI's role in guiding research~\cite{gottweis2025towards}.
+We argue the missing piece is not a smarter single model but a \emph{loop}: an AI co-scientist that, given direct access to cloud compute, can propose, implement, run, and evaluate ranking experiments turn after turn---with a human scientist steering rather than executing.

-In this paper, we explore the feasibility of an AI Co-Scientist framework for ranking model research.
-By granting LLM-based agents access to cloud computing infrastructure, we fully automate the research pipeline from idea generation to code implementation and GPU training job scheduling with expert in the loop as shown in Fig~\ref{fig:ai-agent-design-loop}.
-Our approach employs single-LLM agents for routine tasks such as code implementation, while leveraging multi-LLM consensus agents (GPT-5.2, Gemini Pro 3, and Claude Opus 4.5) for challenging tasks including results analysis and idea generation.
-To our knowledge, this is the first study in the ranking community to use an AI Co-Scientist framework for algorithmic research.
-We show that this framework discovered a new technique for handling sequence features: all model enhancements from V2 to V3.5 in Table~\ref{tab:model_evolution} (illustrated in Fig~\ref{fig:architecture-comparison}) were produced automatically, resulting in substantial offline performance improvements.
+In this paper, we instantiate this \emph{auto-research loop} for ranking.
+By granting LLM-based agents direct access to cloud computing infrastructure, the loop automates the routine phases of the research pipeline---idea generation, code implementation, GPU training-job scheduling, and result analysis---and iterates them under a human scientist's high-level steering, as shown in Fig~\ref{fig:ai-agent-design-loop}.
+The framework employs single-LLM agents for routine tasks such as code implementation, while invoking multi-LLM consensus agents (GPT-5.2, Gemini Pro 3, and Claude Opus 4.5) for harder decisions including results analysis and idea generation.
+To the best of our knowledge, this is the first reported study in the ranking community to combine, in a single system, (i) closed-loop iteration over architecture and training schedules, (ii) direct cloud-compute access from the agent rather than human-mediated job submission, (iii) live production data with real opportunity cost, and (iv) a decomposed human-vs-AI gain report that makes each side's contribution falsifiable.
+Within this loop, all model enhancements from V2 to V3.5 in Table~\ref{tab:model_evolution} (Fig~\ref{fig:architecture-comparison}) were generated automatically and yielded measurable offline gains.